 At the Area 1 Envirothon, middle and high school teams rotate between 5 stations and learn from resource experts, and then following lunch take an exam as a group at each station.
 The top scoring 7 middle and top 7 high school teams qualify for competition at the North Carolina Envirothon at Cedar Rock Park in Burlington.
 The North Carolina Envirothon is sponsored by the North Carolina Association of Soil and Water Conservation Districts with assistance from the Division of Soil and Water Conservation (NC Department of Agriculture and Consumer Services).

 To learn more about Envirothon, rules and the educational materials visit the North Carolina Envirothon website.
-Advisors and students wishing to form an Envirothon team and participate in the 2019 competition should contact our Education Coordinator.
+Advisors and students wishing to form an Envirothon team should contact the District office.

 Resource Conservation Workshop